 You can visit their website to keep up with everything Asiago's.

-Rehab construction is expected to resume on February 28th, during which time we expect much of Edgehill Drive to be closed, including access to the steps to the flagpole.
+At this time we expect much of Edgehill Drive to be closed, including access to the steps to the flagpole.
 Be sure to check back for updates.

-Rehab construction is expected to resume on February 28th, during which time we expect much of Edgehill Drive to be closed until late Fall.
+At this time we expect much of Edgehill Drive to be closed until late Fall.
 Be sure to check back frequently for updates.

-Rehab construction is expected to resume on February 28th, during which time we expect much of Edgehill Drive to be closed, including access to the gift shop and the observation deck.
+At this time we expect much of Edgehill Drive to be closed, including access to the gift shop and the observation deck.
 The ice cream shop will remain closed.
 Although the gift shop is closed at its physical location, all Incline Plane items can be purchased on our online store.

-Rehab construction is expected to resume on February 28th, during which time we expect much of Edgehill Drive to be closed, including access to the street.
+At this time we expect much of Edgehill Drive to be closed, including access to the street.
 Be sure to check back for updates.

-Rehab construction is expected to resume on February 28th, during which time the hillside hiking and biking trails will be closed for safety purposes.
+At this time the hillside hiking and biking trails will be closed for safety purposes.
 For updates and more information regarding the bike trails please visit the Friends of the Inclined Plane Trails Facebook page.

 The completion of the Inclined Plane Rehabilitation project has been delayed due to delays in the delivery of the Sheave Wheels.